ferhatgec/translatfe/README.md

 ## Very simple language translator written in C++.

 * For Educational purposes only.
-* Supports simple English-to-German syntax.
+* Supports simple x syntax.

+* x
+  * English-to-German, Turkish.

 #### Why?
   * For: